olayiwola-compucorp/ncn-civi-zoom/README.md

-# CiviCRM Zoom Integration by NCN
+# CiviCRM Zoom Integration by NCN (Symbiotic fork)

-Civirules Conditions/Actions that talk with Zoom developed for NCN by Veda Consulting.
+Civirules Conditions/Actions that talk with Zoom, initially developed for NCN by Veda Consulting.
+Forked by Coop Symbiotic to add Oauth API support and minor fixes.

 ## What it does